MrBreakNFix/process-elevation-helper/README.md

 - **UAC Prompt Bypass:** Process Elevation Helper allows you to bypass UAC prompts, providing a smoother experience when running commands with elevated privileges.

-- **Secure Communication:** It communicates with the Process Elevation utility using a NamedPipeClientStream, ensuring secure and controlled command execution.
+- **Auto Start:** It communicates with the [Process Elevation](https://github.com/MrBreakNFix/process-elevation), which starts when the computer does.

 ## Prerequisites